-My research concentrates on development of ichthyology as a scientific discipline in the 16th-century.
-Within a broad corpus of primary sources, including well-known authors such as Pierre Belon, Hippolito Salviani, and Guillaume Rondelet, as well as lesser-known authors such as Gregor Mangolt and Johann Kentmann, I take Conrad Gessner’s Historia piscium (1558) as my point of focus.
-In addition, other discussions of fish, primarily in scholarly works, but also for example emblem books, poetry, calendars, and cookery books are taken into account.
+My research concentrates on the development of ichthyology as a field of study, and in relation to this on representations and dicussion of fish in literature, art, and in a culinairy context.
+My PhD thesis focusses on Conrad Gessner’s Historia Piscium (1558) within a broad corpus of primary sources, including well-known authors such as Pierre Belon, Hippolito Salviani, and Guillaume Rondelet, as well as lesser-known authors such as Gregor Mangolt and Johann Kentmann.
+In addition, other discussions of fish, primarily in scholarly works, but also in emblem books, poetry, calendars, and cookery books are taken into account.

-I am currently coordinating and teaching the honours course: Things to do with Texts.
-The Exploration of Nature (1550-1850) through word and image at the Leiden University Humanities Lab.
+In 2017 I coordinated and taught: Things to do with Texts.
+The Exploration of Nature (1550-1850) through word and image at Leiden University (Humanities Lab).

-In 2016 I coordinated and taught the honours course: Things to Do With Texts: Capturing Nature in Word and Image at the Leiden University Humanities Lab.
+In 2016 I coordinated and taught: Things to Do With Texts: Capturing Nature in Word and Image at Leiden University (Humanities Lab).

 In 2016 I have co-taught the course: Natural History in Word and Image (800-1600) within the Medieval and Early Modern Studies research master programme at Leiden University.